Tea received at a discount for review

 These leaves grew it after the plant was dormant during the winter seasons.
 The teas tend to be light-bodied with lovely aromas and the teas are lightly oxidized to preserve the freshness.
 When looking at the leaves, there are some very pale ones that look like white tea!
 The recommendation was to steep this twice.

-The dry leaves have a very herbal, grassy, and mossy smell with a sharpness to it.
-After steeping, the sharpness was cut down and the smell was more reminiscent of a black tea.
-The leaves were in small pieces and looked very much like a green tea due to how it was produced and had a very strong grassy and almost tobacco note.
+The dry leaves have a very herbal, grassy, and mossy aroma with a sharpness to it.
+After steeping, the sharpness was cut down and the aroma was more reminiscent of a black tea.
+The leaves were in small pieces and looked very much like a green tea due to how it was produced and had a very strong grassy and almost tobacco aroma.

 Steep 2: The golden yellow liquor had a bit of a green tinge to it.
 The flavour was much more mellow this time around, I almost couldn’t taste much aside from the sharp earthiness.

 I personally think to enjoy this tea at its best, I would have left it at one steep.
 I can see why people enjoy first flushes!
 It is very different than the other flushes have to offer.
 However, as someone who likes more brisk or malty notes, I think I enjoy the later flushes more.
 I really enjoyed seeing how the season and production greatly affected this tea (3/5 rating).

 - Ingredients: Black tea

 Description: “When the soil drinks in the moisture of the Himalayan monsoon, it produces a rare artisan tea that reflects nature’s goodness.”

 Review: I’ve actually tried this tea before.
 Thankfully, I enjoyed it a lot so I was happy to see it in my box!
 The curly leaves were dark with orange tips and a mildly earthy aroma.
 After infusion, the leaves had a malty aroma.
 The liquor was a dark reddish brown with an earthy aroma.